mrcreasey/oc-ds-p4-supervised-learning/README.md

   [ENERGY STAR Score](https://www.energystar.gov/buildings/facility-owners-and-managers/existing-buildings/use-portfolio-manager/interpret-your-results/what)
   for the prediction of emissions**.

-### Conclusion

-- Log transformation of X and Y variables was needed to reduce the influence of outliers (hospitals and data centers)
-- Binning, simplification and one-hot encoding of categorical variables improved the performance of the model.
-- The best performance overall was using Kernel Ridge regression
-- Residual analysis showed that the energy consumption of hospitals and data centers tends to be under-estimated by the model
-- The ENERGY STAR Score reduced the performance on total energy consumption prediction, having no impact on total CO2 emissions: The property usage type and age of construction were more important features.

 ## Motivation

 This is project 4 for the **Master in Data Science** (in French, BAC+5) from OpenClassrooms.
 The